christopherseaman/datasci_223/exercises/4-classification/README.md

 11. This was rerun on entire 68795 rows with updated parameters to reevaluate.
 Accuracy was 0.961 so it improved.
 This took over an hour to run.

 ### Task 3
-This is here: run code up until Problem 1 Part 1: Subset, Cleaning, and Choosing a Model title (this is Task 2).
-Start running the code when the Task 3 header shows up.
-You can run Task 2 again if you want, but it just takes time because of the rows.
+This is here: run code up until Task 2 starts.
+Skip Task 2 blocks of code and start running the code when the Task 3 header shows up.
+You can run Task 2 again if you want, but it just takes time because of the rows of data.

 https://github.com/kiar24/datasci_223/blob/main/exercises/4-classification/exercise4_5assignmentTask3.ipynb